yodrew/darkroomretreat/manuscript/introduction.md

 - exhausted.
 We need rest.
 - hurt and sick.
 We need recovery.

 How?
-By _hygienic darkroom retreating:_ profound rest in total darkness for the self-healing organism.
+By _hygienic darkroom retreating_.
+By resting profoundly in total darkness, the self-healing organism can succeed.
 It is a rational method of switching off the world, with its noise and demands.
-One takes refuge in one's essential self, supporting it in healing itself by itself, completely.
+One takes refuge in the deep self, supporting it in healing itself by itself.
 This book is a complete manual for understanding and doing it.

 ## basics {#basics}